JuliaIO/LightXML.jl/README.md

 set_attribute(e, name, value)  # set an attribute of an element
                                # this returns the added attribute
                                # as an instance of XMLAttr

+set_attributes(e, attrs)   # set multiple attributes in one call
+                           # attrs can be a dictionary or
+                           # a list of pairs as (name, value)

+# one can also use keyword arguments to set attributes to an element
+set_attributes(e, key1="val1", key2="val2", ...)
 ```

 ##### Functions to work with a document